-If you’re looking for a short-term opportunity to serve others, explore the seasonal missional opportunities that occur onsite and beyond our walls a couple times a year.
+If you’re ready to jump into a short-term opportunity to serve others, explore the seasonal missional opportunities that occur onsite and beyond our walls a couple times a year.

-Once a month, our Young Adult Ministry leads the congregation in gardening at One For The Crow Plant Space, a garden in South St. Louis City located on the corner of Pennsylvania & Winnebago.
+Once a month, our Young Adult Ministry leads the congregation in gardening at One For The Crow Plant Space, a garden in South St. Louis City.
 The garden provides weekly fresh produce for the emergency food pantry at Kingdom House and is sold on the second and fourth Sundays at MUMC, profiting this mission.
 You must be 18 years of age or older.
 Please email Rev. Winter Hamilton for more information.
-These events are multigenerational, however, you must be 18 years of age or older.
 Off-site.

 The Market for Missions is an annual garage sale to benefit MUMC’s missions programs.
 Volunteer to set up for the Market from June 2-8, donate June 2-5, and shop June 7-8, 2019.
 If you would like more information, please contact Genny Schumacher.
 On-site.
 All Ages.

 The MO-Hab Riders have been bicycling to create awareness and raise funds for Habitat for Humanity since 1998.
-Each participant in the multi-day fundraising ride is required to raise a minimum of $100 for Habitat for Humanity.
 Over the 22 years of partnership, Manchester UMC has contributed to and worked on many of the 400 Habitat for Humanity homes built in St. Louis City and St. Louis County.
-Whether you are new to bicycling, have years of experience, or want to support us financially, we have a place for you- please contact Alison Gaffney.
+Whether you are new to bicycling, have years of experience, or want to support us financially, we have a place for you- please contact Alison Gaffney or Mary Corwin.
 Off-site.